osu-cs290-f19/final-project-final-project-team-8-anthony-kung/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+You can contact Anthony Kung at hello@anthonykung.com or proceed to [anthonykung.com](https://anthonykung.com).

 If your software can interact with users remotely through a computer network, you should also make sure that it provides a way for users to